syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/ConfiguringCardLayout.md

 ---
 layout: post
-title: Configuring CardLayout | CardLayout Control for Windows Forms | Syncfusion
+title: Configuring | CardLayout Control for Windows Forms | Syncfusion
 description: This section explains about the configuring of CardLayout with child controls
 platform: windowsforms
 control: CardLayout